colorcube/auto404/README.md

 ## What does it do?

-The extension diplays an error page when the requested page couldn't be found.
+The extension displays an error page when the requested page couldn't be found.
 TYPO3 itself would show a less nice error message.

 There are other extensions with the same (or more) functionality.
 This one is a bit different: